kamejosh/owlbear-hp-tracker/USAGE.md

 #### Statblock

-The statblock offers a search field for creature statblocks on Open5e.com.
+The statblock offers a search field for creature statblocks on ttrpg-api.bitperfect-software.com.
 By default the Token Name is used to make an initial search.
+If the Token name has a modifier like A, B, A1, C, 1, 3, or similar at the end it will be automatically ignored for the search.

 All results for the current search are displayed with their HP, AC and CR visible.